tsundvoll/inspection-data-analyzer/README.md

 When running locally the endpoint can be reached at https://localhost:8100

-TODO: At the moment the application is using FlotillaKV and Flotilla App Reg in Azure, needs to be changed to a new one for IDA

-See [LocalFunctionProj](./functions/LocalFunctionProj/) for an example of how to set up your pipeline.
-You can also run this function locally by running
-'func start' from the [LocalFunctionProj](./functions/LocalFunctionProj/) folder, and then going to 'http://localhost:7071/api/HttpExample' to trigger it.

-If you get 'Can't determine Project to build.
-Expected 1 .csproj or .fsproj but found 2' run 'dotnet clean' before running 'func start'

 ## Deployment of azure resources (PostgreSQL flexible server, KeyVault and Storage accounts)

 Requirements to be met: